CoderDojoGitHub/webdev-javascript-lesson/README.md

 A function is a command that will run some code every time you type it in.
 For example, every time you type in ``prompt("What is your name?")``, a new alert box will pop up on your website.

 Functions are important because usually you want to control when certain code will run on your site.
 Let's try adding some code that will allow us to click on a link to run our ``prompt()`` function, instead of running our ``prompt()`` function when our page loads.

+Functions are just a set of instructions to return the value that you want.
+It is similar to how baking a cake might have a recipe to follow to always bake the same cake.

 * First we need to add a button to our HTML. ``<button href="#" class="round-button" onClick="prompt('What is your name?')">Click Me!</button>``
 * Now lets make the button look more like a button by adding some css.